alaaj27/Protein2Text/README.md

 ## Download LLaMA 3.1 and ESM 2 checkpoints:

-Please refer to the following pages, [LLaMA 3.1 8B](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct) and [ESM-2 3B](https://huggingface.co/facebook/esm2_t36_3B_UR50D), for instructions and requirments on how to download the model weights for the base models.
+Please refer to the following pages, [LLaMA 3.1 8B](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct) and [ESM-2 3B](https://huggingface.co/facebook/esm2_t36_3B_UR50D), for instructions and requirements on how to download the model weights for the base models.

 <!-- ## Evaluation -->

 <!--
 ## Evaluation

 In LLaVA-1.5, we evaluate models on a diverse set of 12 benchmarks.
-To ensure the reproducibility, we evaluate the models with greedy decoding.
+To ensure reproducibility, we evaluate the models with greedy decoding.
 We do not evaluate using beam search to make the inference process consistent with the chat demo of real-time outputs.

 See [Evaluation.md](https://github.com/haotian-liu/LLaVA/blob/main/docs/Evaluation.md). -->